 Long before the mediocrity of the alternative rock band, even before the awesomeness of the 80’s death metal band, there was a demon of dreams, a spirit of sex.
 There was the incubus.
 The male counterpart to the more famous succubus, the incubus is a demon that is said to lie with women at night and in their dreams.
-The reasons why are varied, the tradition reaches across many cultures.
+The reasons why are varied, incubus mythology reaches across many cultures.
 But one thing remains the same, the incubus comes to fornicate with the living.

 Incubi, from the latin incubare, to lie upon, appeared as early as 2400 BC in the Epic of Gilgamesh.
 Gilgamesh’s father was said to be lilu, a spirit that would visit women in their erotic dreams.
 Along with the lilu, Sumerian demonology also mentions the Irdu lili, who begets ghostly children from its victims, along with its female counterpart the Ardat lili, who becomes pregnant with these same ghostly children.